 Fast-forward to this year.

-We have a ton of Christmas projects that we do, but not as many things for January, so I decided to have my kiddos make their snow globes in January with a snowman!
+We made these snow globes in January to go along with our writing lesson!
 I was trying to figure out how to incorporate their picture into the snow globe when I saw what Hope did with her class.
 Then our snow globes were born!

-I took the students' pictures in their snow gear during our "Snow Day" inspired by my sweet friend Tara!
+I planned a whole day of snow-related learning and had my students wear snow gear to school on our “snow day.”
 I brought in my portable picture printer so I could print the pictures off at school.

 They turned out so well!
 I put them up on the door outside our classroom so everyone could see them!